 Images of students (other than a member of staff's own children) must not be taken and stored on personal devices.

-Mobile phones are only permitted to be used [PLEASE INCLUDE YOUR EXPECTATIONS REGARDING MOBILE PHONES].
+Mobile phones are not permitted to be used in school.
+If seen by a member of staff, the phone will be confiscated.
+In such cases, parents/carers will be required to collect the mobile phone.

 Students’ Use of Personal Devices and Mobile Phones